Bindusara: Takshashila revolt

-The Mahavamsa suggests that Bindusara appointed his son Ashoka as the viceroy of Ujjayini.
+The Mahavamsa suggests that Bindusara appointed his son Ashoka as the Viceroy of Ujjayini.
 Ashokavadana states that Bindusara sent Ashoka to lay siege to Takshashila.
 The Emperor refused to provide any weapons or chariots for Ashoka's expedition.
 The devatas (deities) then miraculously brought him soldiers and weapons.
 When his army reached Takshashila, the residents of the city approached him.
 They told him that they only opposed Bindusara's oppressive ministers; they had no problem with the Emperor or the prince.
 Ashoka then entered the city without opposition, and the devatas declared that he would rule the entire earth one day.
 Shortly before Bindusara's death, there was a second revolt in Takshashila.
 This time, Sushima was sent to quell the rebellion, but he failed in the task.

 Advisors

 The Rajavali-Katha states that Chandragupta's chief advisor (or chief minister) Chanakya accompanied him to the forest for retirement, after handing over the administration to Bindusara.
 However, the Parishishta-Parvan states that Chanakya continued to be Bindusara's prime minister.
 It mentions a legend about Chanakya's death: Chanakya asked the emperor to appoint a man named Subandhu as one of his ministers.
 However, Subandhu wanted to become a higher minister and grew jealous of Chanakya.
 So, he told Bindusara that Chanakya had cut open the belly of his mother.
 After confirming the story with the nurses, Bindusara started hating Chanakya.
 As a result, Chanakya, who was already a very old man by this time, retired and decided to starve himself to death.
 Meanwhile, Bindusara learned of the detailed circumstances of his birth, and implored Chanakya to resume his ministerial duties.
 When Chanakya refused to oblige, the Emperor ordered Subandhu to pacify him.
-Subandhu, while pretending to appease Chanakya, burned him to death.
+Subandhu, while pretending to appease Chanakya, and burned him to death.
 Shortly after this, Subandhu himself had to retire and become a monk due to Chanakya's curse.

-Ashokavadana suggests that Bindusara had 500 royal councillors.
+Ashokavadana suggests that Bindusara had 500 imperial councillors.
 It names two officials – Khallataka and Radhagupta – who helped his son Ashoka became the emperor after his death.

 Foreign relations

 Bindusara maintained friendly diplomatic relations with the Greeks.
-Deimachos of Plateia was the ambassador of Seleucid emperor Antiochus I at Bindusara's court.
+Deimachos of Plateia was the ambassador of Seleucid king Antiochus I at Bindusara's court.
 Deimachos seems to have written a treatise entitled "On Piety" (Peri Eusebeias).
 The 3rd century Greek writer Athenaeus, in his Deipnosophistae, mentions an incident that he learned from Hegesander's writings: Bindusara requested Antiochus to send him sweet wine, dried figs and a sophist.
 Antiochus replied that he would send the wine and the figs, but the Greek laws forbade him to sell a sophist.
 Bindusara's request for a sophist probably reflects his intention to learn about the Greek philosophy.

 Diodorus states that the king of Palibothra (Pataliputra, the Mauryan capital) welcomed a Greek author, Iambulus.
 This king is usually identified as Bindusara.
-Pliny states that the Egyptian king Philadelphus sent an envoy named Dionysius to India.
+Pliny states that the Ptolemaic king Philadelphus sent an envoy named Dionysius to India.
 According to Sailendra Nath Sen, this appears to have happened during Bindusara's reign.